goFrendiAsgard/ayanami/README.md

 # Ayanami

-A FaaS-like framework for your own infrastructure.
+Your genertor's generator.
+A FaaS-like framework to build your micro-srvices and monolithic.

 The name is inspired from `Evangelion-Unit-00's pilot`: `Ayanami Rei`.
 The name `Rei` itself has the same pronunciation as in Heraclitus's philosophy, `Panta Rhei` (lit: everything flows).
 We believe that the developer should focus more on data flows and transformations rather than managing infrastructures.